Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

 Kickstarter vs Indiegogo vs GoFundMe

-Choosing between Kickstarter and IndieGoGo and GoFundMe can be a bothersome choice for many, so for those looking for the quick comparison, I’ve assembled a table below:
+Choosing between Kickstarter and IndieGoGo and GoFundMe can be a bothersome choice for many, so this table provides a quick comparison:

 Believe it or not, this is still just a brief introduction to crowdfunding.
 There’s so much more to research and discover and prepare for a successful campaign.
 It seems like a lot, and that’s because it is.
 If you’re asking for $100,000 to build your dream and share it with the world, are you prepared to do $100,000 worth of work?
 Or more?
 If you’re feeling uncertain, that’s good.
 No one launches a venture like this with a guarantee of success, but that’s the thrill of it.